 Senior Vice President, Patient Safety & Quality

-Watson has a bachelor’s degree in clinical laboratory science from Ferris State University, holds a master’s degree from Central Michigan University, has completed the Health Research and Educational Trust (HRET) Patient Safety Leadership Fellowship and is a certified patient safety professional.
+Watson has a bachelor’s degree in clinical laboratory science from Ferris State University, master’s degree from Central Michigan University, has completed the Health Research and Educational Trust (HRET) Patient Safety Leadership Fellowship and is a certified patient safety professional.

 He is a senior fellow with the HRET and affiliated with several professional organizations and committees including the Spectrum Health – Pennock Board of Directors, Institute for Healthcare Improvement Board of Directors, Certification Board for Professionals in Patient Safety certification expert oversight committee, and the Michigan Association of Home Care and Hospice Board of Directors.